 Each item in the library has a unique call number.
 Like most academic research libraries in the United States, the ISU Library uses the Library of Congress Classification System to organize its books and journals.
 The first thing you need to know about this system is that it is alphanumeric, meaning its call numbers are composed of both letters and numbers.
 Call numbers are made up of at least two sections that encode a book’s subject and other attributes.
 Because of this, books on the same shelf will be about similar topics.

-In library catalogs and library discovery tools like Quick Search, you’ll typically see call numbers in one long string with spaces in between each section of the call number.
+In library catalogs and library discovery tools like Quick Search, call numbers typically appear in one long string with spaces in between each section of the call number.
 When call numbers are printed on the spine of a book, the sections will often be stacked in several short rows.
 Here’s an example of the same call number in these two different formats:

 In Quick Search: